-When we learn that prayer in adversity is more than crying out to God for relief, our prayers turn from "God get me out of this." to "Lord, I know you are in control of the circumstances.
-I know you allowed these things to happen, even though I don't understand your purposes.
-I need you, here is my problem (lay it out to Him, the neighbor stole the cash I have and I won't be able to feed my family, or my husband is dying with cancer, and he doesn't know you, etc.) Father, I thank you for what you are going to because you promised that you would good come out of this circumstance.
-Thank you are walking through this with me.
-Thank you that I will know my Lord better, etc."
+When we learn that prayer in adversity is more than crying out to God for relief, our prayers turn from "God get me out of this." to "Lord, I know You are in control of the circumstances.
+I know You allowed these things to happen, even though I don't understand Your purposes.
+I need You, here is my problem (lay it out to Him, the neighbor stole the cash I have and I won't be able to feed my family, or my husband is dying with cancer, and he doesn't know You, etc.) Father, I thank You for what You are going to do because You promised good will come out of this circumstance.
+Thank you that are walking through this with me.
+Thank You that I will know my Lord better, etc."

 As the book of James teaches, we often do not see our prayers answered because we "ask amiss so that we may consume it upon our lusts."
-In other words, we ask for the wrong things so that we can get what we want that will satisfy our fleshly desires.
-I would submit that while relief from pain is a natural desire, and it is not wrong to ask for relief, our prayer should be that God would deepen our walk with Him, and thanking Him that He will give us no more than we can endure.
+In other words, we ask for the wrong things so that we can get what we want to satisfy our fleshly desires.
+I would submit that while relief from pain is a natural desire, and it is not wrong to ask for relief (and we should), our prayer should also be that God would deepen our walk with Him while dealing with the pain.
+And we should be thanking Him that He will give us no more than we can endure.

 God has been teaching me this lesson as I have been walking through the dark days He is taking me through.
 I am amazed (though I shouldn't be) at how quickly He has answered my prayers, and how good He has been to me in the midst of it.
 May it be the same for you.